mor1/mort-www/teaching/2010-g54acc/index.md

 =========================================

-I am teaching this course in conjunction with [Prof. Derek McAuley][mac] -- please see his pages for material relevant to his half of the course.
-If you have any questions about my parts of the course, please [mail me][mail].
+I am teaching this course in conjunction with [Prof. Derek McAuley][mac] -- contact him with questions about his part of the course.
+If you have any questions or errata for my parts of the course, or for these web pages, please [mail me][mail].

 [mac]: http://www.cs.nott.ac.uk/~drm/
 [mail]: mailto:richard.mortier@nottingham.ac.uk?subject=g54acc
 [rmm]: http://www.cs.nott.ac.uk/~rmm/

 +-- {.section}
 Topics
 ======